How do you know if an office chair is going to be the right fit? Or how much you should be spending on one…?

 Easy Assembly and Direct Customer Support – An Allen Wrench is included, and setup takes about 15~20 minutes.
-If something is damaged or missing, you can email the customer support directly.
+If something is damaged or missing, you can email customer support directly.
 The same applies to the 1-Year Guarantee.

 Key Takeaway: For the price, this is a very decent, sturdy chair.
-A seat may not be as cushy for your tushy, but in general, this ergonomic chair outperforms other chairs in this category.
+A seat may not be as cushy for your tushy, but in general, this ergonomic Gabrylly outperforms other chairs in this category.
 If you’re 6’ r taller, do keep in mind that the headrest will not reach your head.

 6. Flash Furniture Hercules Series Chair – Best For Big and Tall

 The Hercules has been aptly named.
-This mid-back for big and tall executive office chair offers a wider seat and backrest as well as a weight capacity limit of a whopping 400lbs, making it the perfect fit for heavier, wider people.
+This mid-back for big and tall executive office chair offers a wider seat and backrest as well as a weight capacity limit of a whopping 400 lbs, making it the perfect fit for heavier, wider people.

 Thick Padding – 3” seat padding with extra plush padding on the backrest offers a comfortable.

-Waterfall Seat – The edge of the tapers downwards, giving your legs room, preventing your circulation from being cut off while your feet are firmly planted on the floor.
+Waterfall Seat – The edge of the tapers downwards, giving your legs room, and preventing your circulation from being cut off while your feet are firmly planted on the floor.

 Adjustable Height– The arm-rests adjust up and down so you can set them at the right height for added support while typing.
 It is also height adjustable.